-I wrote this essay for an Indian tech blog almost 10 years ago.
-While parts of it have faded into existing technology on the planet, awareness of the machines—or some may call it the robotic moment or singularity—seems far off.
-Or let’s just say spread over far into the future as machine awarenesses are constructed bottom up.
+Wrote this essay for an Indian tech blog nearly 10 years ago.
+While the parts of the original essay have faded into our existing tech, awareness of the machines—or as some would call it the robotic moment–or the moment of singularity appears to be far away.

 Continue reading “Technology is Aware, or will be?”